 The law also requires drivers to give safe space when passing: at least 3 feet; more when the motor vehicle is going much faster than the bicycle, for example climbing the hill on Mon Blvd.

-The City is negotiating with WVDOH to install a bike climbing lane on the east shoulder of Mon.
-Blvd. between Eighth St. and Evansdale Dr. but we won’t see that for a while.
+The Greater Morgantown Metropolitan Planning Organization is coordinating negotiations between the City and WV Department of Transportation for installation of a bike climbing lane on the hillside shoulder of Mon.
+Blvd. between Eighth St. and Evansdale Dr. that may be decided by spring.

 Please treat bicyclists as drivers of vehicles but remember some may be going a bit slower with the spare tire they picked up over the winter.